sapana-roehampton/OS-Coursework/week2.md

 ## Performance Testing Plan

-This will be the testing of how my Ubuntu performs under different workloads for week six.
-In week 2 I am only planning how I will measure the performance, not running the tests yet.
-I will connect to my server remotely using SSH from my workstation( Windows laptop).
-This matches how system administrators normally work with servers.
+This week will involve evaluating how my Ubuntu operates under workloads during week six.
+In week 2.
+I am solely designing the approach, for performance measurement without executing any tests.
+I will access my server remotely through SSH from my workstation (Windows laptop).
+This simulates the method system administrators use to manage servers.

 ### 1.1 Tools I plan to use